Back to blog

 Scale factor

-TPC-H allows for running queries at various data sizes.
+PDS-H allows for running queries at various data sizes.
 We chose scale factor 10, which translates to about 10 gigabytes of data.
 We think this represents the scale of data that is most relevant to Polars users.

 Queries

-TPC-H offers a total of 22 different queries.
+PDS-H offers a total of 22 different queries.
 We restrict ourselves to the first 7 queries right now, as we do not have pandas/Dask implementations of the other queries.

 I/O